-M5: Reducing Spurious Mixing and Energetic Inconsistencies in Realistic Ocean-Modelling Applications
+M5: Reducing Spurious Dissipation and Energetic Inconsistencies in Realistic Ocean Modelling Applications

 The project investigates important aspects of the Arbitrary Lagrangian-Eulerian (ALE) layer motion framework and high-order weighted essentially non-oscillatory (WENO) advection schemes, in order to fully exploit the potential of these new concepts in realistic ocean climate modelling applications.
 During the first phase, these concepts have been identified as the most promising techniques to significantly reduce spurious mixing in ocean models.
 However, now the efforts in basic research have to be extended to address emerged challenges related to general robustness and efficiency as well as other further mandatory model adjustments.
 The main goals are: